Sample Developmental Edit: Before And After Examples

 1. Build a tight cause chain.

-• Every scene forces a choice or reveals a consequence.
+• Every scene forces a choice or shows a consequence.

 • Clues lead to action, action draws heat from the foe.